lukeforehand/deertracker/README.md

     --camera "Turkey Blind"
 ```

-Passing the `--ignore-exif` flag will avoid errors in missing exif data
+Passing the `--ignore-time` flag will process photos that are missing exif Datetime.
-but will not collect photo timestamps as a result.

 ## show prediction